LaunchCodeEducation/linux/content/bash-scripting/walkthrough/conditionals/index.md

 ### if Statement

-Create a new file called `if-condition`.
+Create a new file called `if-condition.sh`.

 ```bash
 #!/bin/bash